genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/03_training-content-day3.md

 }
 ```

-You can run the test from IntelliJ by right-clicking on the test class and selecting `Run AlphaEventHandlerTest` or from the command line.
+You can run the test from IntelliJ by right-clicking on the test class and selecting `Run AlphaEventHandlerTest`, or from the command line.

 ```shell title='Running AlphaTradeViewTest from the command line'
 ./gradlew :genesisproduct-alpha:alpha-script-config:test --tests "global.genesis.AlphaEventHandlerTest"